Yoga mat: In popular culture

 The yoga mat has become the definitive symbol of modern yoga as exercise.

-The journalist Ann Louise Bardach wrote in The New York Times in 2011 that "precious few of the estimated 16 million supple, spandex-clad yoginis in the United States, who sustain an annual $6 billion industry, seem to have a clue that they owe their yoga mats to Vivekananda."
 The yoga scholar Andrea Jain wrote in The Washington Post that "One of the most ubiquitous symbols of yoga's commercialization is the mat, which many consider a necessity to prevent slipping, to mark territory in crowded classes or to create a ritual space."
 She noted that "committed adherents" could pay over $100 for a luxury mat.
 The yoga scholar Noora-Helena Korpelainen agreed that the yoga mat had a ritual function: every Ashtanga Yoga session "starts with opening a yoga mat, taking a straight standing pose (samastitiḥ) and chanting a mantra. ...
 The practice ends with a mantra, relaxation, and rolling up the mat."

+In 2025, The UK's Office for National Statistics decided to include the yoga mat in its "basket" of goods and services used to calculate inflation in the country.
+The items are chosen to represent typical consumer spending and hence to work out changes in the cost of living; the yoga mat's inclusion means that it has become a standard household purchase.